EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We used Hydra to configure our experiments.
 We created a single config file that contained all the hyperparameters for our experiments.
-To run an experiment, we would use the following command:
+To run an experiment, we would modify the `configs/train.yaml` and use the following command:

 `python src\image_classifier\train.py`